NonSumusDigni/mtg-deck-history/README.md

 ## TODO list
 (0. Add all the decks)
-1. Write script to convert from .cod to .dec format for broader client support
-2. Write style guide (file names, deck names, folder structure, etc.)
+1. Write style guide (file names, deck names, folder structure, etc.)
-3. Write CONTRIBUTING.md to guide possible helpers
+2. Write CONTRIBUTING.md to guide possible helpers
-4. Set up webhooks to run validation on PRs
+3. Set up webhooks to run validation on PRs
-5. Set up webhooks to trigger builds of a JSON version of the collection
+4. Set up webhooks to trigger builds of a JSON version of the collection
-6. Look into automatic ingestion of contemporary results (from MTG Goldfish or MTG Top 8 maybe)
+5. Look into automatic ingestion of contemporary results (from MTG Goldfish or MTG Top 8 maybe)